matte21/kube-examples/staging/kos/README.md

 installation.
 The kube-based control plane distributes the needed information to each node.

 This SDN produces Prometheus metrics.
-This example includes manifests for deploying Prometheus and Grafana in a way that will scrape and display metrics from the cluster, including the SDN.
+This example includes example manifests for deploying Prometheus and Grafana in a way that will scrape and display metrics from the cluster, including the SDN.

 ## Status